Equality Act 2010 and the EIS

-Some of the key changes which came into force on 1 October 2010 are detailed below:
+Some of the key changes which came into force on 1 October 2010 are detailed in the following sections.

 Direct discrimination is where someone suffers less favourable treatment because of a protected characteristic (i.e. incurs a detriment on the grounds of age, disability, gender reassignment, marital and civil partnership status, race, religion or belief, sex, sexual orientation): section 13 Equality Act 2010.

 Discrimination by association – the definition of direct discrimination is broad enough to also prohibit discrimination by association.
 This is where an individual is discriminated against because of his/her connection to someone who has a protected characteristic.